Eastern-Dream/blog/content/posts/nixos-windows-guest-graphical-improvement-filesystem-clipboard-sharing-guide.md

 - `Bypass Windows 11 requirements check (TPM, Secure Boot, etc.)`
 - `Install VirtIO Guest Tools and QEMU Guest Agent (e.g. for Proxmox VE)`

-It will try to look for `virtio-win.iso` mounted during the installation process and run the installer automatically.
 It is highly recommended to read through every options that the generator offers and highly encouraged to make the answer file to the point of completely unattended installation.
+The default form is only missing this specific option to make it fully unattended:
+- `Let Windows Setup wipe, partition and format your hard drive (more specifically, disk 0) using these settings:`

 ### Package Disc Image
 We need to package the answer file into a disc image.
 We also have SPICE guest tools and WinFsp installer that we needed to pass to the guest OS anyway.
 Let's also package that in the same disc image along with the answer file for convenience.
 First, put all those three things into its own directory, remember the path.
 There are many ways to create disc image from file(s).
-Here is the method that I used:
+Here is the method that I used, note the last trailing slash at the end:
 ```
 $ nix-shell -p libisoburn
 $ xorriso -outdev /path/to/output/unattend.iso -map /path/to/dir-containing-answer-file-and-guest-tools/ /